-Rates of homelessness are a comparison of point-in-time counts to state, county, and city population data from the Census Bureau’s Population Estimates Program, accessed via American FactFinder (table PEPANNRES: Annual Estimates of the Resident Population, 2016 version).
+Rates of homelessness are a comparison of point-in-time counts to state, county, and city population data from the Census Bureau’s Population Estimates Program, accessed via American FactFinder (table PEPANNRES: Annual Estimates of the Resident Population, 2017 version).
 Most CoC boundaries align with one or multiple counties, and about a dozen align with cities that are entirely within one county.
 However, four CoCs align with city boundaries spanning multiple counties (Atlanta, GA; Amarillo, TX; Kansas City, MO; and Oklahoma City, OK).
-For these, the city’s population within the county was subtracted from the total county population to determine the remaining county population, using the Census Bureau’s 2012-2016 American Community Survey 5-year Estimates (“Place/Remainder or part”).
+For these, population was estimated based on prior year trends.

 Data on homeless assistance, or bed capacity of homeless services programs on a given night, are reported annually by CoCs along with point-in-time counts.
 These data are compiled in the Housing Inventory Count (HIC), which is also available on HUD Exchange for 2007 through 2018.